Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Who Invented Reverse Osmosis?

-During this time, many researchers from various American Universities were interested in using reverse osmosis for desalination purpose.
+At this time, many researchers from various American universities were interested in using reverse osmosis for desalination purposes.
 The American researchers engineered an RO membrane that allowed freshwater particles to pass through while trapping salt particles.
-This was a vast improvement from Nollet’s experiment using pig bladders.
-They also opted to force water through membrane using pressure rather than Nollet’s passive approach.

-The first commercial desalination plant was started as a pilot program in 1965 in Coalinga, California.
-Soon after this project got off the ground, researchers worldwide began to start work on their own desalination plants using reverse osmosis as the method of filtration.
+The first commercial desalination plant started as a pilot program in 1965 in Coalinga, California.
+Soon after this project got off the ground, researchers worldwide began to work on their own desalination plants using reverse osmosis as the method of filtration.

 In short, reverse osmosis was a means to provide clean drinking water to areas with very little natural freshwater but an abundance of saltwater.